Tinkerforge/doc/source/Software/IPConnection_CSharp.rst

  The constructor throws an ``System.Net.Sockets.SocketException`` if there is no Brick Daemon listening at the given host and port.

-.. csharp:function:: public void IPConnection::Enumerate(EnumerateCallback enumerateCallback)

- This method registers the following delegate:

- .. csharp:function:: public delegate void EnumerateCallback(string uid, string name, byte stackID, bool isNew)

-  The callback receives four parameters:

-  * *uid*: The UID of the device.
-  * *name*: The name of the device (includes "Brick" or "Bricklet" and a version number).
-  * *stackID*: The Stack ID of the device (you can find out the position in a stack with this).
-  * *isNew*: True if the device is added, false if it is removed.

-  There are three different possibilities for the callback to be called.
-  Firstly, the callback is called with all currently available devices in the IP connection (with *isNew* true).
-Secondly, the callback is called if a new Brick is plugged in via USB (with *isNew* true) and lastely it is called if a brick is unplugged (with *isNew* false).

-  It should be possible to implement "plug 'n play" functionality with this (as is done in Brick Viewer).

 .. csharp:function:: public void IPConnection::AddDevice(Device device)